+1.2.2 Starting in 2020, with the water recycling industry and state and federal government, increase funding for water reuse projects coastwide.

+1.4.1 Release a scientific report summarizing current knowledge regarding the ability of California's marine protected areas (MPAs) to provide ecosystem resilience to climate change impacts by 2020 and update with state-funded research by 2023.

+2.1.1 (Action) By 2020, develop and implement a trusted pathway for the consideration of Indigenous Traditional Knowledge/Traditional Ecological Knowledge in ocean and coastal management decisions.

+2.2.2 (Action) By 2020, develop a funding approach to ensure that underserved communities receive an equitable proportion of funding for habitat restoration and protection projects.

+2.2.2.
+(Action) Starting in 2020, promote and invest in staff training in diversity, equity, and inclusion with a particular emphasis on environmental justice.
+(OPC Lead).

-- 1.2.2 Starting in 2020, with the water recycling industry and state and federal government, increase funding for water reuse projects coastwide. - 1.4.1 Release a scientific report summarizing current knowledge regarding the ability of California's marine protected areas (MPAs) to provide ecosystem resilience to climate change impacts by 2020 and update with state-funded research by 2023. - 2.1.1 (Action) By 2020, develop and implement a trusted pathway for the consideration of Indigenous Traditional Knowledge/Traditional Ecological Knowledge in ocean and coastal management decisions. - 2.2.2 (Action) By 2020, develop a funding approach to ensure that underserved communities receive an equitable proportion of funding for habitat restoration and protection projects. - 3.1.2 Add California's MPA network to the International Union for Conservation of Nature's Green List of Protected and Conserved Areas by 2020.
-If feasible, showcase this global recognition at the United Nations Convention on Biological Diversity Conference (COP 15) in late 2020. - 3.1.6 Starting in 2020, increase opportunities for the beneficial reuse of sediment along the coast and in the San Francisco Bay and Estuary and work collaboratively with federal, state, and local agencies to encourage regional approaches to sediment management. - 3.2.1 By 2020, develop and begin implementation of a statewide kelp forest research and restoration plan, which shall include potential restoration and management approaches and research and monitoring recommendations.
+3.1.2 Add California's MPA network to the International Union for Conservation of Nature's Green List of Protected and Conserved Areas by 2020.
+If feasible, showcase this global recognition at the United Nations Convention on Biological Diversity Conference (COP 15) in late 2020.

+3.1.6 Starting in 2020, increase opportunities for the beneficial reuse of sediment along the coast and in the San Francisco Bay and Estuary and work collaboratively with federal, state, and local agencies to encourage regional approaches to sediment management.

+3.2.1 By 2020, develop and begin implementation of a statewide kelp forest research and restoration plan, which shall include potential restoration and management approaches and research and monitoring recommendations.

-- 3.3.5 Develop a statewide whale and sea turtle protection plan by 2022 with a target of zero mortality (Vision Zero).
-As a component of this overall plan, develop and initiate a funding strategy to reduce the risk of entanglement in California fishing gear by 2020. - 3.4.9 By 2020, identify and subsequently reduce the ecological and human health risks posed by emerging contaminants that threaten coastal watershed, estuarine, and ocean water quality. - 3.6.3 Starting in 2020, work with OPR and other state agencies to update and expand coast and ocean data into California's 5th Climate Assessment. - 3.6.4 By 2020, establish an implementation committee, co-chaired by the Secretaries for Natural Resources and Environmental Protection, to ensure California's coast and ocean vision (as described in this Strategic Plan) is implemented effectively and in a timely manner. - 4.4.1 (Action) By 2020, fund research and baseline data collection to assess the environmental and socioeconomic impacts of potential offshore wind projects.
+3.3.5 Develop a statewide whale and sea turtle protection plan by 2022 with a target of zero mortality (Vision Zero).
+As a component of this overall plan, develop and initiate a funding strategy to reduce the risk of entanglement in California fishing gear by 2020.

+3.4.9 By 2020, identify and subsequently reduce the ecological and human health risks posed by emerging contaminants that threaten coastal watershed, estuarine, and ocean water quality.

+3.6.3 Starting in 2020, work with OPR and other state agencies to update and expand coast and ocean data into California's 5th Climate Assessment.

+3.6.4 By 2020, establish an implementation committee, co-chaired by the Secretaries for Natural Resources and Environmental Protection, to ensure California's coast and ocean vision (as described in this Strategic Plan) is implemented effectively and in a timely manner.

+4.4.1 (Action) By 2020, fund research and baseline data collection to assess the environmental and socioeconomic impacts of potential offshore wind projects.

-- 1.1.1 (Action) In collaboration with agency partners, develop and adopt a California Resolution on Sea-Level Rise by 2021, outlining broad state commitments over the next ten years to completing coastal climate adaptation research, funding, policymaking, and pilot project implementation. - 1.1.2 (Action) By 2021, develop recommendations to the Legislature towards a dependable, adequate source of state funding for planning grants, technical assistance, and project implementation support for state and local governments and nonprofits leading on sea-level rise response.
+1.1.1 (Action) In collaboration with agency partners, develop and adopt a California Resolution on Sea-Level Rise by 2021, outlining broad state commitments over the next ten years to completing coastal climate adaptation research, funding, policymaking, and pilot project implementation.